-This is to certify that, to the best of my knowledge and I 3-122-122 and submitted pursuant to section 3-122-125 writing to the procurement officer in support of ; either actually or by specific identification in
+This is to certify that, to the best of my knowledge and belief, cost or pricing data as defined in section

+3-122-122 and submitted pursuant to section 3-122-125; ei

+writing to the procurement officer in support of , are accurate, complete, and

 current as of".

-, , , , , , , , , , , , , , , , , , ,
+(month, date, year)

-This certification includes the cost or pricing data supp
+This certification includes the cost or pricing data support ing any advance agreement(s) between the

 offeror and the (State) which are part of the proposal.
-Ple ease type or print:
+Please type or print:

+orier or and the (Source) which are proposally reduce type or prints

 Vendor / Firm: Date of Execution:

-İ

 Name: Title

+'

 (Signature)

 (Print Name and Title)

 (Date)

-(Dute)
+(Sue)

 (End of Certificate)

-- Describe the proposal, quotation, request for price adjustment or other submission involved, giving appropriate identifying number (e.g. RFP Number). - The effective date shall be a mutually determined date prior to but as close to the date when price negotiations were concluded and the contract price was agreed to as possible.
-The responsibility of the offeror or contractor is not limited by the personal knowledge of the offeror's or contractor's negotiator if the offeror or contractor had information reasonably available at the time of the agreement, showing that the negotiated price is not based on accurate, complete, and current data. - This date should be as soon after the date when the price negotiations were concluded and the contract price was agreed to as practical.
+- \ Describe the proposal, quotation, request for price adjustment or other submission involved, giving appropriate identifying number (e.g. RFP Number). - \\ The effective date shall be a mutually determined date prior to but as close to the date when price negotiations were concluded and the contract price was agreed to as possible.
+The responsibility of the offeror or contractor is not limited by the personal knowledge of the offeror's or contractor's negotiator if the offeror or contractor had information reasonably available at the time of the agreement, showing that the negotiated price is not based on accurate, complete, and current data. - \\\ This date should be as soon after the date when the price negotiations were concluded and the contract price was agreed to as practical.